qsideinstitute/federal-criminal-sentencing/master.md

 - Other potential things to mention (the affect of aggregation and spatial scale).

-### 5.0.1 What
+### 5.1.1 What

-Moving on to answering the “What?” question about our data.
+Now that we explored the “Who?” question about our data, let’s move on to answering the “What?” question.
 You might have guessed that `sentence_length` and `mandatory_min` are the variables that fall under this category.

-#### 5.0.1.1 How does sentence length correlate with criminal history?
+#### 5.1.1.1 How does sentence length correlate with criminal history?

-Sentence lengths and how do they relate to policy?
+> How do sentence lengths relate to policy? <!--- insert blurb here? -->

-When we are exploring the distribution of a data set can we can use a number of different plots.
-To better understand sentence length data, we’ll display a histogram for this quantitative variable.
+To better understand `sentence_length`, we’ll display a histogram for this quantitative variable.
 A histogram gives us a visual representation of the frequency of values.
 With R, we can change the width of each bin or choose a number of bins, and then the plot shows us how many sentences fell within each bin range.

-##### 5.0.1.1.1 Histogram
+##### 5.1.1.1.1 Histogram

 ``` r
 ggplot(us_sent) +